icco/writing/README.md

 # writing

 A static react frontend for my blog.
-The data can be found at [icco/graphql](https://github.com/icco/graphql).
-That repo talks more about the history of this code.

-You can see screenshots of my inspiration in the [inspiration folder](https://github.com/icco/writing/tree/main/public/imgs/inspiration)
+You can see screenshots of my inspiration in the [inspiration folder](https://github.com/icco/writing/tree/main/public/images/inspiration)

+This latest incaration is based off of static compiling MDX files.